Q: How do I set up an appointment?

 Christine: Tuesday (daytimes only) and Wednesday (daytimes and evenings);

-Rivka: Fridays (daytimes only).
+Rivka: Thursday evenings; Fridays (daytimes only).

 Q: What are your fees?

-A: NWCC's fees vary by counselor, so we recommend that you contact the counselor you're interested in working with to get details on their fee schedule.
-In general, most of NWCC's counselors have fees that range from $100-120 per 50-minute session, dependent upon your household income.
+A: NWCC's fees can vary by counselor, so we recommend that you contact the counselor you're interested in working with to get details on their fee schedule.
+In general, most of NWCC's counselors have fees that range from $100-120 per 55-minute session, dependent upon your household income.
 Please note that some counselors may be able to offer optional extended sessions at an increased fee.
 Payment is accepted in cash or check only (made payable to "NWCC"), and NWCC does not accept insurance.
-NWCC can also work with churches or other "3rd-party" providers that want to provide financial support to the client; in these cases, please have the person or organization that is providing financial assistance contact NWCC to coordinate the details.
+NWCC can work with churches or other "3rd-party" providers that want to provide financial support to the client; in these cases, please have the person or organization that is providing financial assistance contact NWCC to coordinate the details.